rsnemmen/BCES/README.md

 ## Parallel code

-There is a faster, parallel version of the code, *bcesp*, which runs in the same way as bces and is considerably faster in multicore machines.
+There is a faster, parallel version of the code, `bcesp`, which runs in the same way as `bces` and is considerably faster in multicore machines.

 # Examples of how to use the code

 Check out this [jupyter notebook](https://github.com/rsnemmen/BCES/blob/master/misc%20howto%20bces.ipynb).
-Want do download the notebook and run it locally?
-[Try this.](https://github.com/takluyver/nbopen)
+It includes a practical, step-by-step example of how to use BCES to perform regression on data with uncertainties on x and y.
+It also illustrates how to plot the confidence band for a fit.

 If you have suggestions of more examples, feel free to add them.